Best Berlin Souvenir Ideas for Travellers

 20. Pop Art

-Sabine Welz’s pop art creations captures the city’s energy in a burst of colours.
+Sabine Welz’s pop art creations capture the city’s energy in a burst of colours.
 You can even customize your own piece!
 Visit her shop or explore her online gallery.

 📍Sabine Welz Tauentzein Strasse 9-12